rmraya/TypesXML/README.md

 Open source XML library written in TypeScript

-Implements a SAX parser that exposes the these methods from the `ContentHandler` interface:
+Implements a SAX parser that exposes these methods from the `ContentHandler` interface:

 * initialize(): void;
 * setCatalog(catalog: Catalog): void;